You are here

 ICIS-NPDES data for Oregon is accurate according to state databases, with the exception of actual inspection dates for stormwater permits.
 ICIS-NPDES Data Steward, Martina Frey, compared state data to ICIS-NPDES.
 Specific data issues and comments were flagged during verification.
 Ms. Frey verified and submitted the data verification report for federal fiscal year 2019 (Oct 2018-Sep 2019) data.
 If you have any questions, please contact Ms. Frey (firstname.lastname@example.org).
 Updated 9/23/2020.

-The Pennsylvania Department of Environmental Protection (PADEP) has been working towards full implementation of the NPDES Electronic Reporting Rule.
+The Pennsylvania Department of Environmental Protection (PADEP) has been working towards the full implementation of the NPDES Electronic Reporting Rule.
 PADEP has made significant progress including processing all paper registrations for electronic reporting, updating data flows and transferring non-major data to ICIS-NPDES, and conducting widespread outreach to their state regions, conservation districts, and facilities.
 PADEP has met the Phase 1 rule deadline for 90% electronic reporting of Discharge Monitoring Reports (DMRs), but not data transfer of all state program data.
 While PADEP continues to successfully collect DMR data within their own system, data transfer problems from that system to ICIS-NPDES have continued to delay the process.
-Due to these issues and resource constraints, and in an attempt to not negatively affect the state’s low SNC rate with false non-compliances, PADEP continues to take a phased approach at transferring the information to ICIS-NPDES.
-Updated 9/25/2020.
+Due to these issues, and in an attempt to not negatively affect the state’s low SNC rate with false non-compliances, PADEP continues to take a phased approach at transferring the information to ICIS-NPDES.
+Updated December 2021.

 Permits that are identified as “Permit Limits Not in ICIS” are for facilities that are either not constructed or not in operation.
 Permit limits will be added when the permittee notifies TCEQ that the facility started operating.
 Updated 10/13/2020.